Agile SDLC: Skyrocketing Your Project with Agile Principles

 Agile SDLC: Is it Suitable for Your Next Project?

 Now that you know the main pros and cons of Agile SDLC, it is time to make your decision.
-It is vital to implement this software development approach only after your team is sure that the project will benefit.
+It is vital to implement this software development approach only after your software development company or partner is sure that the project will benefit.

 Agile SDLC is a great solution for startups, as the software market is highly competitive and you can score big success only by staying flexible, open to customer feedback, and ready to fundamentally change the path for your project.